qboyd8303/bandit-otw/bandit_levels.md

 not executable

 ### Initial Thoughts
-> I understand that human-readable files are just plain text files.
+> I am familiar with the readable command.
 I need to learn the command for searching files based on size and executability in conjunction with the find command.

 ### Commands Attempted
 ```bash